Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Clifton Springs has 77 active public transport stops, all of which are bus stops.
-These stops are served by two different routes that together offer 502 weekly passenger trips.
-The accessibility of the transport system is considered good, with residents on average located 302 meters from their nearest stop.
+There are two routes serving these stops, together offering 502 weekly passenger trips.
+The area's transport accessibility is rated good, with residents on average located 302 meters from the nearest stop.

-On average, there are 71 trips per day across all routes, which equates to approximately six weekly trips per individual stop.
+On an average day, there are 71 trips across all routes, equating to approximately six weekly trips per individual stop.

 Frequently Asked Questions - Transport